-86. Those who oppose contraception purport that contraception is inherently wrong because it is "unnatural," "anti-life," and is a form of "abortion," or because it separates sex from reproduction.
-Moral case against contraception, BBC, https://perma.cc/4CUS-W6JY (last visited Mar.
-5, 2023).
+88. Those who oppose contraception purport that contraception is inherently wrong because it is "unnatural," "anti-life," and is a form of "abortion," or because it separates sex from reproduction.
+Moral Case Against Contraception, BBC, https://perma.cc/4CUS-W6JY.